-New idea for targeting the common cancer protein KRASOctober 20th, 2013 in Cancer /
+New idea for targeting the common cancer protein KRASOctober 20, 2013 in Medicine & Health / Cancer

 Patients with cancers driven by the protein KRAS, which are particularly hard to treat, may benefit from small molecules that attach to and disrupt the function of a KRAS-containing protein complex, according to results presented at the AACR-NCI-EORTC International Conference on Molecular Targets and Cancer Therapeutics, held Oct.
 19-23.

 Mutant forms of the protein KRAS are found in approximately 30 percent of all cancers.
 They are responsible for many of the hallmarks of these cancers, and KRAS is, therefore, considered an important therapeutic target.
 However, attempts to develop clinically useful KRAS-targeted drugs have been unsuccessful.

 "KRAS is a molecular switch," said Michael Burns, a doctor of medicine and doctor of philosophy candidate at Vanderbilt School of Medicine in Nashville, Tenn.
 "In the 'on' state it transmits signals that drive cell growth and survival.
 In many cancers, KRAS is permanently in the on state, and it is a highly validated therapeutic target.

 "KRAS switches from off to on most efficiently when it is attached to a protein called SOS," explained Burns.
 "Each SOS protein attaches to two KRAS proteins, and we have identified a number of small molecules that bind to a particular part of SOS when it is in a complex with two KRAS proteins.
 These small molecules disrupt the function of the complex, ultimately causing inhibition of the signaling pathways downstream of KRAS that drive cell growth and survival.
 Although our data were generated in biochemical assays and cell lines, they suggest a potential way to therapeutically target KRAS, which has not been possible to date."